 Homemade Hot Cocoa Mix

 There is something so nostalgic about hot cocoa in the winter, especially the kind you can make in seconds.
-This Homemade Hot Cocoa Mix is the recipe I come back to every single year.
+This homemade hot cocoa mix is the recipe I come back to every single year.
 It has the perfect balance of chocolatey richness, creamy texture, and just the right amount of sweetness.
 It’s simple, cozy, refined-sugar-free, and the kind of thing everyone actually uses once it’s gifted.
+And the best part?
+Since it’s made with powdered milk, all you need is hot water — no milk required, which makes it perfect for camping, travel, or gifting to someone who might not have milk on hand.

-As part of The Gift Guide You Can Make, this mix is one of my favorite edible gifts because it looks beautiful layered in a jar, takes less than 10 minutes to assemble, and feels thoughtful without requiring anything complicated.
-Paired with a printed tag and a ribbon, this little jar looks like something from a boutique holiday market—but with ingredients you trust and a truly delicious result.
+As part of my Gifts You Can Make series, this mix is one of my favorite edible gifts alongside my vanilla bean sugar and candied pecans.
+It looks beautiful layered in a jar, takes less than 10 minutes to assemble, and feels thoughtful without requiring anything complicated.
+Paired with a printed tag and a ribbon, this little jar looks like something from a boutique holiday market but with ingredients you trust and a truly delicious result!
+This recipe makes about 4 cups of dry mix, which is enough for roughly 16 servings, or two generous 24-32 oz gift jars.

 SHOP MY POST